Trusted Forex Broker Reviews

 Commissions and Fees

 Most forex brokers handle the basic market, stop and limit order types.
 Nevertheless, some brokers also offer support for OCO (one-cancels-the-other) and trailing stops.
-If either of these more specialized order types would be suitable for your trading plan, then be sure that your chosen broker supports them and make sure that you fully understand the limitiation of these different order types.
+If either of these more specialized order types would be suitable for your trading plan, then be sure that your chosen broker supports them and make sure that you fully understand the limitation of these different order types.

-Since more currency pairs often means more opportunities to profit, you will want to make sure that your forex brokers offers all of the pairs you might be interested in trading.
+Since more currency pairs often mean more opportunities to profit, you will want to make sure that your forex brokers offer all of the pairs you might be interested in trading.
 Some traders also like to have access to precious metals like Gold and Silver, in addition to oil, especially if they will be trading the commodity currencies like AUD and CAD whose exchange rates can depend on commodity price fluctuations.

-Unless you are just interested in opening up a demo or practice account with the forex broker, they will usually require a minimum deposit to be made for you to get started trading forex.
+Unless you are just interested in opening up a demo or practise account with the forex broker, they will usually require a minimum deposit to be made for you to get started trading forex.
 Often, the more money you place on deposit, the more features you have access to or the tighter your dealing spreads become.
 Make sure that you research the broker thoroughly before sending a deposit.

-Account types vary considerably between brokers, but most offer demo accounts for practice trading, mini accounts for newer traders with a low minimum initial deposit, standard accounts for more experienced traders with a moderate deposit, and finally VIP accounts for larger initial deposits.
+Account types vary considerably between brokers, but most offer demo accounts for practise trading, mini accounts for newer traders with a low minimum initial deposit, standard accounts for more experienced traders with a moderate deposit, and finally VIP accounts for larger initial deposits.
 Here is a list of forex brokers that offers demo accounts.